BCB744: Introduction to R, & Biostatistics

 Discuss the BCB744 Workshop activities with your peers as you work on them.
 Use the WhatsApp group set up for the module for discussion purposes (I might assist via this medium if necessary if your questions/comments have relevance to the whole class).
 A better option is to use GitHub Issues.
 You will learn more in this module if you work with your friends than if you do not.
 Ask questions, answer questions, and share ideas liberally.
 Please identify your work partners by name on all assignments (if you decide to work in pairs).

-Cooperative learning is not a licence for plagiarism.
+Collaborative learning does not give you permission to reuse someone else’ code or text.
 Plagiarism is a serious offence and will be dealt with concisely.
 Consequences of cheating are severe—they range from a 0% for the assignment or exam up to dismissal from the course for a second offense.

 A huge volume of code is available on the web and it can be adapted to solve your own problems.
 You may make use of any online resources (e.g. form StackOverflow, a thoroughly-used source of discussion about R code)—but you MUST clearly indicate (cite) that your solution relies on found code, regardless to what extent you have modified it to your own needs.
 Reused code that is discovered via a web search and which is not explicitly cited is plagiarism and it will be treated as such.
 On assignments you may not directly share code with your peers in this workshop.